CEDARScript/cedarscript-ast-parser-python/README.md

 # CEDARScript Parser

-CEDARScript Parser is a Python library for parsing and interpreting CEDARScript, a domain-specific language for code editing and refactoring tasks.
+CEDARScript Parser is a Python library for parsing and interpreting CEDARScript, a SQL-like language designed for concise code analysis, manipulation, and refactoring tasks.

+## What is CEDARScript?

+CEDARScript (Concise Examination, Development, And Refactoring Script) is a domain-specific language that aims to improve how AI coding assistants interact with codebases and communicate their code modification intentions.
+It provides a standardized way to express complex code modification and analysis operations, making it easier for AI-assisted development tools to understand and execute these tasks.

 ## Features

 - Parse CEDARScript code into an Abstract Syntax Tree (AST)
 - Support for various code manipulation commands (create, delete, move, update)
+- SQL-like syntax for intuitive code querying and manipulation
+- High-level abstractions for complex refactoring operations
+- Language-agnostic design for versatile code analysis
+- Reduced token usage via semantic-level code transformations
+- Scalable to larger codebases with minimal token usage
 - Error handling and reporting for invalid scripts
+- Return results in XML format for easier parsing and processing by LLM systems

 ## Installation